Last Updated on by Mitch Rezman

 How varied is your parrot’s diet?
 Our birds get new foods weekly – video

-You can do things as simple as making the pellets smaller then sprinkling over the existing seed mix.
+You can do things as simple as making the pellets smaller and then sprinkling them over the existing seed mix.

 Pouring orange juice over the pellets.